Why does New York City need an AIDS Memorial?

 The AIDS Memorial will be the primary feature of the new park, located on a 1,600 sq. ft. parcel at the park’s most intimate corner, the intersection of West 12th Street and Greenwich Avenue.
 The memorial canopy, at approximately 18 feet high, will provide a strong visual presence as the symbolic gateway to the park and be lit at night.
 Unlike the rest of the park, the AIDS Memorial will be open 24 hours a day, seven days a week.

-The new park construction will begin in 2013 and last until late 2014.
+The new park construction will begin in fall 2014 and last until late 2015.
 It is our intention to construct the memorial simultaneously with the park so that it can be dedicated on World AIDS Day 2014.

 After construction of the park is complete, Rudin Management will begin the public process required to map the site as parkland and turn over its jurisdiction to the New York City Parks Department.
 The condo association for the new residential development is responsible for funding the maintenance of the park in perpetuity.
 New York City AIDS Memorial will have a separate agreement with the condo association and the Parks Department to fund any additional maintenance required for the memorial.